Pleasure Wherry Hathor: history

 The Pleasure Wherry Hathor (pronounced Heart-or) was built by Daniel Hall of Reedham for Ethel and Helen Colman, daughters of Jeremiah J Colman of mustard fame.
 Her Egyptian theme and name serve as a memorial to their brother, Alan, who died in 1897 on a trip to Egypt that, it had been hoped, would cure his tuberculosis.
 You can read more, and see photos from the Boardman archive, here.
 From the Colmans, Hathor passed to Claud Hamilton, author of Hamilton's Guides to the Broads, and then to the Martham Boatbuilding and Development Company where she was used as a houseboat.
 It was from here that she was acquired, in a somewhat dilapidated state, by Wherry Yacht Charter in 1985, after which she underwent a 2-year restoration so that she could be offered for charter once again.

-All the Egyptian influences on Hathor's interior have been lovingly and carefully restored.
-The hieroglyphics may not mean much in translation, but they look wonderful.
-The woodwork is astonishing: lotus flowers of teak and dyed sycamore are inlaid all over the saloon, while animals and other symbols adorn the doors.
+Hathor feels lighter and more airy below decks than the wherry yachts thanks to lighter woodwork, larger windows and more headroom.
+The surface woodwork, primarily sycamore, features inlaid lotus flowers of teak and dyed sycamore in the saloon, while animals and other symbols adorn the doors.
 The marquetry takes its inspiration from Egyptian artifacts in the British Museum and was designed by Edward Boardman, brother-in-law to Ethel and Helen Colman and architect of How Hill House overlooking the River Ant.
-A unique Arts and Crafts oil lamp featuring serpents' heads hangs from the saloon ceiling (right), and while new gas and battery lamps were fitted when she was prepared for charter, they took their design from one of the hieroglyphic symbols.
+A unique Arts and Crafts oil lamp featuring serpents' heads hangs from the saloon ceiling (above), and while new gas and battery lamps were fitted when she was prepared for charter, they took their design from one of the hieroglyphic symbols.